Inside an Online University

 Students from around the world have instant, real-time access to virtual classrooms through a dynamic online learning system capable of handling communication for thousands simultaneously.

-Online university courses are developed as module-based courses across degree programs; each course consists of substantive modules and a final evaluative/integrative module.
+Online university courses are developed as module-based courses for an Online PhD, Online Masters Degree, Online Bachelors Degree.
+Each course consists of substantive modules and a final evaluative/integrative module.
 Each module includes background readings and materials written by the professor; the background component includes multimedia presentation and web-based library references.
 Background materials are aimed at providing college students with the knowledge needed to work on the course assignments.

 Courses can include case analysis, which cover the learning objectives of the module and are instrumental in developing analytic, argumentation, writing, multi-perspective and critical thinking competencies.
 The project is focused on the application of the course body of knowledge and related independent research relevant to the student experience.